-We've launched an exploratory process to update Washington's Cleanup Rule and we want to know what you think.
-The Cleanup Rule is based on the state's environmental cleanup law, the Model Toxics Control Act (MTCA).
-Both the law and rule help us remove contamination that can pose risks to your health and the environment.
+The Cleanup Rule sets standards and procedures for cleaning up contaminated sites under Washington's environmental cleanup law, the Model Toxics Control Act (MTCA).
+Both the rule and law help us remove contamination that can pose risks to your health and the environment.

-It's a new approach to updating the Cleanup Rule.
-Instead of updating it all at once, we're planning a series of rulemakings over a multi-year period, each one focused on a few selected topics.
+The exploratory rulemaking process is a new approach for updating the Cleanup Rule.
+Instead of updating it all at once, we're doing so in three stages called "rulemakings" over several years.
+Each rulemaking will focus on a few selected topics.
 This approach will help speed adoption of the changes that are most urgent for people who use the rule.

 How can I participate?